 Preventing the spread of infection through good hand hygiene

-This makes it vitally important for health care workers to practice good hand hygiene.
-In fact, good hand hygiene is one of the simplest, most effective ways to prevent the spread of healthcare associated infections, which makes it a key patient safety priority.
+Good hand hygiene is one of the simplest, most effective ways to prevent the spread of healthcare associated infections, which makes it a key patient safety priority.
+This has been highlighted as New Zealand and the world have responded to the COVID-19 pandemic.

-Since 2012, district health boards (DHBs) throughout New Zealand have participated in a national quality improvement programme to improve hand hygiene practice.
+Since 2012, district health boards (DHBs) throughout New Zealand have participated in a Commission-led national quality improvement programme to improve hand hygiene practice.
+The programme now includes private surgical hospitals.

-The Hand Hygiene New Zealand (HHNZ) programme uses the World Health Organization’s (WHO) ‘5 moments for hand hygiene’ framework to drive culture change and establish best hand hygiene practice for every patient, every time.
+The Hand Hygiene New Zealand (HHNZ) programme uses the World Health Organization’s (WHO) multimodal hand hygiene improvement strategy to drive culture change and establish best hand hygiene practice for every patient, every time.

 The HHNZ programme is one of two current programmes that are part of the Commission’s infection prevention and control programme.
 These targeted improvement initiatives aim to reduce the harm and cost of healthcare associated infections within New Zealand’s health and disability sector.

 Over the past six years, hospital health care staff have worked hard to make significant strides in hand hygiene performance.
 Currently, the national hand hygiene compliance target for DHBs is set at 80 percent.
-During the latest hand hygiene reporting period DHBs achieved a national compliance rate of 85.3 percent (31 March 2018).
+The national compliance rate has consistently exceeded 80 percent since 2015.
+In the November 2021 to March 2022 auditing period, the national compliance rate was 86.7 percent.

 Spreading hand hygiene improvement hospital-wide